Our Staff

 Lauren brings wide-ranging development and organizational management experience from the nonprofit and for-profit sectors.
 Lauren’s work is focused on people-centered program design, community and network organizing, and building systems for transforming our foodways informed by an environmental justice lens.
 Lauren holds a BA in International Relations and an MS in Food Policy.

-Healthy Eating Program Manager
+Farmers Market Program Manager

 Janet Rumble